FREE Shipping on orders over $899

 3. Sun Protection for the Eyes

-Prolonged exposure to ultraviolet (UV) radiation can damage the eyes and increase the risk of cataracts and macular degeneration.
-Therefore, it is important to protect your eyes from harmful sunlight by wearing sunglasses that block 100% of UVA and UVB rays.
-Also, consider wearing a wide-brimmed hat for extra protection.
+Prolonged exposure to ultraviolet (UV) radiation can damage your eyes and increase your risk of cataracts and macular degeneration.
+Therefore, it's important to protect your eyes from harmful sunlight by wearing sunglasses that block 100% of UVA and UVB rays.
+Also, consider wearing a wide-brimmed hat for added protection.

 4. Eye Rest and Screen Use

-In the digital age, we spend more and more time in front of computer screens, tablets and mobile phones.
+In the digital age, we spend more and more time in front of computer screens, tablets, and mobile phones.
 This can cause eye strain and dry eyes.
-To take care of your eyes while you work or play online, follow these tips:
+To protect your eyes while working or playing online, follow these tips:

 Every 20 minutes, look at something at least 20 feet (6 meters) away for at least 20 seconds.
 This reduces eye strain and prevents fatigue.